 - How active you are going to be and what kind of support you will need?

 - Padding.
 Nursing bras provide the padding and comfort nipples need as they enlarge and grow more sensitive.

 - A nursing bra should be bought as soon as a woman feels uncomfortable in her 'normal' pre-pregnancy bras.

 TIP: Be prepared to buy a nursing bra around five to seven months pregnant.
 You'll most likely need one at this point in time, as it can adjust properly to fit comfortably around your underbust.

 The same goes for those women who plan on wearing a bralette throughout their pregnancy.
 When you start breastfeeding, you're going to need a nursing bra, so you may as well enjoy the comfort and support of a nursing bra throughout the final stages of pregnancy too.
 It makes sense comfort wise and economically as well!

 5. I don’t like nursing bras because they provide too much coverage.

-A common mistake made by mums-to-be is buying a nursing bra that is too big.
-How your breasts change during and after pregnancy is different for everyone and because of this, it is very difficult to generalise especially when some mums with smaller breasts grow from a B cup to an E cup for a period of time when breastfeeding.
+A common mistake made by pregnant women is to buy a nursing bra that's too big.
+How breasts change during and after pregnancy differs for everyone and because of this, it's difficult to predict how much you'll grow.

 - Nursing bras that are too big will provide little to no support.